uChip/FrequencyReference/README.md

 Alternatively, pressing the encoder knob will change the mode of the software and instead of choosing from a table an integer divisor value (1 to 65535) is shown on the display and sent to OCR1A.
 The count is incremented or decremented by turning the encoder knob.
 The output frequency will be a function of the integer value as follows:

 F_OUT = F_CPU / ( 2 * OCR1A )

+Pressing the encoder knob again returns the software to the common frequency mode.

 The mode, table value and divisor can also be sent to the microcontroller over USB through the board's FTDI interface.
 For details on USB programming, see the document USB_Programming.pdf in this repo.